 Those who have vehicles with salvage titles in Georgia and who want to get them on the road again will have to go through the rebuilding process first.
-It is a relatively straightforward process, but it is important to pay attention to the details and complete it in the correct order.
+This is a relatively straightforward process.
+However, it is important to pay attention to the details and complete the steps in the correct order.

 The state of Georgia requires those who wish to get a rebuilt title for their salvage vehicles to have the vehicle repaired by a licensed rebuilder.
-However, non-licensed builders are allowed to rebuild two vehicles per year without having a license.
-It is important to make sure you get the car into proper working order before getting an inspection.
+According to Georgia’s Department of Revenue, if you plan on restoring or rebuilding a salvage car, you need a rebuilder license.
+This is one of the pre-conditions for you to apply for a rebuilt title.

 Getting the Inspection

 In Georgia, after the vehicle has been repaired, it needs to go through an inspection.
 However, the inspection has to take place before the car is painted.
 This inspection can only be done by one of the private inspectors or stations that have previously been approved by the Department of Revenue.
 You can find the full list of State certified salvage inspectors at the following link.